Bailey Road, Dhaka: Education

-Siddheswari Girls' school and College from its very inception in 1966 has been playing a key role in women education.
-A huge number of women educated in this college are now established in various fields of the society.
-They are contributing to the development of the women community as well as the country.
-With the span of time, Siddheswari Girls' College has expanded its academic activities and infrastructure.
-Now it is grooming up as many as 5000 students at Higher Secondary Graduate and Post Graduate Levels.
-In its long journey, the college has got contribution from its Honorable Principal and honourable teachers.

 Officers' Club

-Officers' Club was established in 1967 on 4.5 acres (18,000 m2) land in a picturesque setting at Ramna (Bailey Road), Dhaka, Bangladesh.
+Officers' Club was established in 1967 on 4.5 acres (18,000 m2) of land in a picturesque setting at Ramna (Bailey Road), Dhaka, Bangladesh.
 Its membership is open only to government officers and the officers of semi-government or autonomous bodies.
 The land with a colonial building was once given to the club by the PWD (Public Works Dept.).
-The government also provided funds to construct an auditorium, covered badminton complex, swimming pool and tennis courts etc. The club has now about 2,000 members and run by an executive committee headed by the cabinet secretary of the government.
-Its members are elected through secret ballot every two years.
+The government also provided funds to construct an auditorium, covered badminton complex, swimming pool tennis courts, etc. The club has now about 2,000 members and is run by an executive committee headed by the cabinet secretary of the government.
+Its members are elected through a secret ballot every two years.
 The club has a library, a newly built 2-storey auditorium, three tennis courts, and facilities to play badminton, table tennis, billiards, cards, chess etc.

 Foreign Service Academy

-Foreign Service Academy a training institute to look after the training needs of the Ministry of Foreign Affairs and of the Bangladesh Civil Service (BCS) cadres.
-Formerly known as the Foreign Affairs Training Institute, it was merged with Bangladesh civil service administration academy in 1987.
+Foreign Service Academy is a training institute of Ministry of Foreign Affairs to train the BCS Foreign Affairs cadres.
+Formerly known as the Foreign Affairs Training Institute, it was merged with Bangladesh Civil Service Administration Academy in 1987.
 The Academy was inaugurated on 1 January 1997, and temporarily housed at the State guest house 'Sugandha'.